 One of the most fun things to do when you are expecting is to watch pregnancy movies that will get you in the mood for your impending bundle of joy.

-While researching this post, I noticed that most pregnancy movies available are comedies, I did find a few horrors and thrillers but didn’t include any that I think would be disturbing for pregnant women.
+While researching this post, I noticed that there are mostly funny movies about pregnancy, although I did find a few horrors and thrillers.

 Funny pregnancy movies are really popular because they are so relatable and really highlight the highs and lows of giving birth and dealing with a growing tummy for nine months!